 Infrastructure and structures that may be allowed in protected areas include:

-Development in national parks is generally limited only to uses that are consistent with the cardinal management principle of national parks (that being the permanent preservation of natural condition and protection of cultural resources and values of the area).
+Development in national parks is generally limited only to uses that are consistent with the basic management principle of national parks (that being the permanent preservation of natural condition and protection of cultural resources and values of the area).
 However, service and ecotourism facilities may be allowed where:

 - the cardinal principle for the management of national parks will be observed as far as possible